Our Council

 The overarching element of governance in Council is the Code of Conduct.
 Training in the Code of Conduct is compulsory for all staff.

 Our Audit Committee enhances Council's corporate governance by providing independent oversight, review and advice on Council's governance, risk, control and compliance framework.
 It comprises 3 independent members and 2 Councillors.
 The Mayor is not permitted to be a member of the Committee.
-The meetings are also attended by the General Manager, Group Managers, Governance Section Manager, Financial Services Section Manager and the internal and external auditors.
+The meetings are also attended by the General Manager, Directors, Governance Section Manager, Financial Services Section Manager and the internal and external auditors.

 PFK is Council's internal auditor.
 They developed an Internal Audit Plan to properly assess risks in the organisation.
 It also increases awareness of internal audit and corporate governance across the Council.